Musxeto/musxeto/README.md

-**i'm mustafa, a cs student at lahore garrison university and a passionate fullstack dev.** currently an INTERN AT SALVO PVT LTD ** i'm always vibing with new tech and building cool web apps.
+**i'm mustafa, a cs junior at lahore garrison university and a passionate fullstack dev.**

 **skills:**